Floydlang/floyd/Docs/Floyd script reference.md

 GOALS

-1) Take best part of imperative and functional languages and make it extremely fast and simple.
+1) Take best part of imperative and functional languages and destil it down to the most important mechanisms.
+2) Make it execute extremely quickly.
-2) Easy to learn for new programmers, easy to like for imperative programmers.
+3) Easy to learn for new programmers, easy to enjoy for experienced programmers.

-???
-Why do you make quick scripts in python or shell script, not in C++?
-Fix this with Floyd
+4) Have explict and sold way to do each thing - no need to reinvent basics or invent policies.
+5) Robustness.
+6) Composable: build huge programs (millions of lines of code).

 # Floyd Script Reference